alestic/aws-cli-multi-account-sessions/README.md

 ## Blog Post

-For more background information and explaination for how to use this, please read this blog post:
+For more background information and explanation for how to use this, please read this blog post:

 > <https://alestic.com/2019/12/aws-cli-across-organization-accounts/>